THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 - Check the following: Have you consciously optimized pages of your Internet presence for certain keywords up to now?
 If not, follow the instructions below:

-The better you understand what these different “avatars” are looking for in which wording, the more skillfully you can fill the content of your pages with the appropriate keyword combination, the more people will be drawn to your website.
+The better you understand what these different “avatars” are looking for in which wording, the more skillfully you can fill your pages with the appropriate keyword combination, the more people will be drawn to your website.

-- As a first step, simply enter words that you think will be searched for when it comes to your content on the industry/services/products in the Google search mask.
-Google’s suggest function completes your keyword with other relevant terms that are currently frequently entered in this context.
+- As a first step, enter words that you think will be searched for regarding your content on the industry/services/products in the Google search mask.
+Google’s suggest function completes your keyword with other relevant terms currently entered in this context.
 In doing so, however, they should display the personalized Google search.
 Otherwise, the results will be falsified.

-- As a second step, you should simply scroll down and see what appears in – similar search queries – and you will see other relevant keywords on the topic, which could be included in a blog post on the topic of B2B content marketing, for example.
+- As a second step, you should simply scroll down and see what appears in – similar search queries – and you will see other relevant keywords on the topic, which could be included in a blog post on B2B content marketing.
 In my example, “B2B Content Marketing” would be the search term:

 - Finally, you can click your way through similar searches.
-With these, you then look in turn for the associated similar search queries in order to add further important keywords of the 2nd or 3rd priority to the highest priority keyword (here B2B content marketing) in your inventory.
+With these, you then look for the associated similar search queries to add further important keywords of the 2nd or 3rd priority to the highest priority keyword (here B2B content marketing) in your inventory.
 The related article that you might want to write is peppered with these keywords.

 - Google Trends also helps you find relevant keywords.
-What is interesting about this tool: It also provides you with forecasts of how the relevance of certain terms will develop in the future.
+What is interesting about this tool: It also provides you with forecasts of how certain terms’ relevance will develop in the future.
 Be sure to narrow down the analysis for Germany.

 ANALYZE THEM USING GOOGLE KEYWORD PLANNER OR THE KW FINDER